Softvelum/udp-mpeg2ts/README.md

 This product is released under MIT license.

 This is a prototype which was made as part of feature investigate for Nimble Streamer's UDP MPEG2TS to HLS transmuxing.
+This feature is now available as part of live streaming feature set: https://wmspanel.com/nimble/live_streaming

 Please refer to this page for more details regaring Nimble Streamer feature set: https://wmspanel.com/nimble